-UK Shared Prosperity Fund and Rural England Prosperity Fund Review and UK Shared Prosperity Fund Transition Year 2025-26 Executive Summary The UK Shared Prosperity Fund (UKSPF) was a three- year Government funding programme 2022 - 2025 with an allocation to NNDC of £1.2 million for North Norfolk.
-The Rural England Prosperity Fund (REPF) was a two- year Government programme 2023 - 2025 of capital grant funding of £1.4 million awarded to NNDC.
+UK Shared Prosperity Fund and Rural England Prosperity Fund Review and UK Shared Prosperity Fund Transition Year 2025-26 Executive Summary The UK Shared Prosperity Fund (UKSPF) was a three-year Government funding programme 2022 - 2025 with an allocation to NNDC of ~£1.2 million for North Norfolk.
+The Rural England Prosperity Fund (REPF) was a two-year Government programme 2023 - 2025 of capital grant funding of ~£1.4 million awarded to NNDC.
 Both programmes aim to support local economic priorities.
 Collectively the grant and support schemes delivered locally have leveraged an additional £2,858,782 of public, private and community sector investment across the District.
 At the time of producing this report both programmes are on track to complete and be fully defrayed by 31 March 2025.
 The total value of programmes that are delivering support to communities and businesses in the District equate to £5,554,899.
 In mid-December 2024 the Government announced an additional year of UKSPF transition funding for 2025-2026.
 NNDC was awarded £405,095 comprising £330,302 revenue and £74,793 capital.
-On 4 March the government announced that the REPF will be extended for a further year with up to £33 million available nationally to support economic growth but the scheme outline and the expected award to NNDC are yet to be confirmed.
-Options considered No other options considered.
+On 4 March the government announced that the REPF will be extended for a further year with up to £33 million available nationally to support economic growth.
+On 27 March DEFRA announced that NNDC had been awarded rural top up funding to UKSPF of £437,350 Purel England Proppority Fund Options considered £437,259 Rural England Prosperity Fund.
+No other options considered.
 This report provides detail on the delivery of the UKSFP/REPF programmes to-date and it details the forthcoming 2025/26 programme as agreed by Cabinet.
 Consultation(s) Portfolio Holder for Sustainable Growth Director of Resources/S151 Officer Monitoring Officer Recommendations It is recommended that the Committee considers the evaluation report and makes any observations on the delivery of the programme and its outputs/outcomes to Cabinet.
 Reasons for recommendations The report is to bring matters concerning the delivery of these significant programmes to the attention of the Committee.
 No substantive recommendation is necessary.

 Background papers N/A

-Wards affected All Wards

-Cabinet Portfolio Holder for Sustainable Growth

-member(s)

-Contact Officer Jenni Jordan - Economic Programmes & Funding Manager jenni.jordan@north-norfolk.gov.uk Stuart Quick - Economic Growth Manager stuart.quick@north-norfolk.gov.uk
+Wards affected All Wards Cabinet member(s) Portfolio Holder for Sustainable Growth Contact Officer Jenni Jordan - Economic Programmes & Funding Manager jenni.jordan@north-norfolk.gov.uk Stuart Quick - Economic Growth Manager stuart.quick@north-norfolk.gov.uk